rclone/rclone/docs/content/drive.md

 #### --drive-trashed-only ####

-Only show files that are in the trash
+Only show files that are in the trash.
+This will show trashed files in their original directory structure.

 #### --drive-upload-cutoff=SIZE ####